ruppinlab/madhitter/README.md

 - `--use_log_scale` In some cases, the data files might represent the expression level using values on a log-2 scale, which is conventional in studies of gene expression.
 This flag handles that.

-- `--use_absolute_model` This flag flips an alternate model where we want a set of genes that have local solutions of size at most *ALPHA*.
+- `--use_absolute_model` This flag flips an alternate model where we want a set of genes that have local solutions of size at most *alpha*.
 (so the `--alpha` flag will not reflect the additive error anymore.)
 - `--use_lp` With this flag on, the program will allow fractional solutions, rather than strictly integer solutions.
 - `--use_greedy` With this flag on, the program will run an alternative greedy approach algorithm instead.